-The words we craft become very sentimental.
-Rightfully so.
-Lots of sweat goes into our creations.
-Long hours of thought, tweak and re-tweak, and when we’re done, the work-in-progress is nothing short of a masterpiece.
+It is not uncommon to hear well-seasoned writers talk about the cutting process.
+Trimming words are no easier for them than it is for a new writer except that they have learned those words can be used better somewhere else.
+The words we craft become very sentimental and rightfully so.
+A lot of sweat goes into our creations.
+Long hours of thought, tweaks, and re-tweaks, and when we’re done, the work-in-progress is nothing short of a masterpiece.
 But is it?

-Mary Kay Ash, founder of Mary Kay Cosmetics once said, “Much is lost but if for one more effort.”
+Mary Kay Ash, founder of Mary Kay Cosmetics once said, “Much is lost but for a little more effort.”
 Truer words have never been spoken.
 To the writer, the finished work is at its best.
 The piece drives home the perfect thought, readers are moved, the ending is perfect.
 It’s everything we’d hoped it would be.

-Part of the art of writing is learning to listen…to edit…to rephrase and rethink.
+The art of writing requires writers to learn, listen, edit, and rephrase.
 What is clear in the writer’s mind may be muddy to the reader.
 Here’s why.

 The Good, The Bad, and the Memoir